• Skip to primary navigation

 Flatten one into a disc, dust with flour and roll into a slightly thick disc.
 Just like you do for stuffed parathas.

-Now, take a tablespoon of filling and place on the middle of the disc.
+Now, take a tbsp of filling and place on the middle of the disc.

 Bring together the edges and pinch them together.